sensu/sensu-docs/content/sensu-go/6.7/operations/monitor-sensu/monitor-sensu-with-sensu.md

 | 2379 | `/health`  | Etcd health endpoint.
 Provides health status for etcd nodes. |
 | 8080 | `/health`  | Sensu Go health endpoint.
 Provides health status for Sensu backends, as well as for PostgreSQL (when enabled). |

+## Requirements

+To follow this guide, install the Sensu [backend][10], make sure at least one Sensu [agent][11] is running, and configure [sensuctl][12] to connect to the backend as the [`admin` user][13].

 ## Register dynamic runtime asset

-To power the checks to monitor your Sensu backend, external etcd, and PostgreSQL instances, add the [sensu/http-checks][5] dynamic runtime asset.
+To power the checks to monitor your Sensu backend, external etcd, and PostgreSQL instances, add the sensu/http-checks dynamic runtime asset.
 This asset includes the `http-json` plugin, which your checks will rely on.

 To register the sensu/http-checks dynamic runtime asset, run: